snoringarvind/npm-angular-pagination/README.md

      </div>
      ```

 1. #### Adding a dropdown to select the number of data-values on each page.

+   - #### component.html

      The default selection is [5, 10, 25, 50 ,100, 250, 500] but you can also pass your own selection range.

-   - #### component.html

      The variable _selectArr_ we get from the call-back, which we will cover later.

      ```html
      <div
        class="pagination"
-       snoringPagination
-       #pagination="snoringPagination"
-       [valuesArr]="values"
+       pagination
+       #pagination="pagination"
+       [valuesArr]="data"
        [pageRangeArr]="[5, 20, 30, 40, 50]"
      >
        <select (click)="pagination.onRulePerPageChange($event)">